Posted: 11/29/2012 | November 29th, 2012

 I woke up in a haze.
 “Why is my iPhone screen cracked?
 Did I break it while I was sleeping?”
-Half awake, I looked closer – no, not broken, just a deceptive looking black and white album cover.
+Half awake, I looked closer.
+No, not broken, just a deceptive-looking black-and-white album cover.
 I was simply groggy, confused, and slightly stupid from the few hours of sleep I had gotten.

-Since I made the announcement about my trip, the first question everyone asks me is “are you excited?”
+Since I made the announcement about my trip, the first question everyone asks me is “Are you excited?”

-”No, not yet,” I would say when they asked.
+”No, not yet,” I would say.

 Seeing the disappointment in their eyes at an answer that didn’t convey overflowing exuberance, I would always add a caveat:

 “Yes, of course I am excited.
-I’m going on safari!
-But with so much to do beforehand, I just haven’t had time to wallow in that feeling.”
+I’m going on safari!!!!
+But, with so much to do beforehand, I just haven’t had time to wallow in that feeling.”

 I remember when I first went away in 2006.
-Before I left, my trip was the only thing I would talk about – where I was going, what I was going to do, and the adventures I would have.
+Before I left, my trip was the only thing I would talk about: where I was going, what I was going to do, and the adventures I would have.
 Back then, my exuberance was overflowing.